pcubillos/bibmanager/docs/getstarted.rst

 ``bibmanager`` offers command-line tools to automate the management of BibTeX entries for LaTeX projects.

-``bibmanager`` places all of the user's bibtex entries in a centralized database, which is beneficial because it allows ``bibmanager`` to automate duplicates detection, arxiv-to-peer review updates, and generate bibfiles with the entries specifically required for a LaTeX file.
+``bibmanager`` places all of the user's bibtex entries in a centralized database, which is beneficial because it allows ``bibmanager`` to automate duplicates detection, arxiv-to-peer review updates, and generate bibfiles with only the entries required for a specific LaTeX file.

 There are three main categories for the ``bibmanager`` tools: